WANGqiqi0301/Hierarchical-Battery-Metadata-Reconstruction/analysis/README.md

 `train_predictions_for_scatter.csv` contains train-set SOC/SOH true and predicted values, mainly for generating train/test scatter comparisons.

 This script is especially important because SOC and SOH predictions are produced through conditional-flow estimators.
-The number of Monte Carlo samples used during inference controls the stability of the resulting estimates.
-For final manuscript results, the sampling setting should be kept consistent with the reported evaluation protocol.
+The Monte Carlo sampling setting used during inference affects the stability of the resulting estimates, so it should be kept consistent with the reported evaluation protocol.

 ### `error_propagation_analysis.py`

 This script supports the error-propagation analysis of the hierarchical reconstruction pipeline.

-The proposed framework follows the order:
+The proposed framework follows the reconstruction order:

 ```text
 Material classification → SOC estimation → SOH estimation